 Join GSA for regular Shut Up & Write-a-Thons

-We’re running semi-regular monthly sessions which are a great support for study and will help you beat procrastination and meet other graduate students.
+We’re running regular weekly sessions which are a great study support and will help you beat procrastination and meet other graduate students.

-We use the Pomodoro Technique (25 minutes writing with 5-minute breaks) and teach the generative method to make sessions as productive as possible.
+We use the Pomodoro Technique (25-minute writing with 5-minute breaks) and teach the generative method to make sessions as productive as possible.
 We’ll provide you with information and resources to power your studies.
 You can work on anything you like, but you must be writing.

-Shut Up & Write sessions are running online via zoom however in person sessions are available.
+Shut Up & Write sessions are running online via zoom with limited available in-person sessions available too.

 What is the Pomodoro Technique?